LinkAnJarad/LinkAnJarad/README.md

 # About Me:
 Super focused on AI development and creative SaaS systems.
-DM me if you have a really stupid idea and let's try to make it lol
+Feel free to DM if you want to collaborate!

 ## 🌐 Socials: